 Despite our different methods, we’re all immersed in the same Christ.

 Why we, as God's friends, can speak to him freely.

 Our picks for the books most likely to shape evangelical life, thought, and culture.

-The 2015 release that best embodies CT's pursuit of truthfulness and loveliness.
+The release that best embodies our pursuit of Beautiful Orthodoxy.

 In Every Issue